zhill/enterprise-docs/content/docs/using/cli_usage/images/_index.md

 When adding an image, there are some additional (optional) parameters that can be used.
 We show some examples below.
 `anchore-cli image add alpine:latest --force`

 the `--force` option can be used to reset the image analysis status of any image to *not_analyzed*, which is the base analysis state for an image.
-This option should be be necessary to use in normal circumstancesm but can be useful if image re-analysis is needed for any reason desired.
+This option shouldn't be necessary to use in normal circumstances, but can be useful if image re-analysis is needed for any reason desired.

 `anchore-cli image add myrepo.example.com:5000/app/webapp:latest --dockerfile /path/to/dockerfile --annotation owner=someperson --annotation owneremail=someperson@somewhere.com`